Generating Optimal Initial Conditions for Smoothed Particle Hydrodynamics Simulations: Example Applications

-In the hexagonal close-packed configuration, simulating a point-like explosion with limited resolution near the origin became a primary concern; energy was smoothed over particles at radii $r < 0.024$, which included 81 particles.
-In the concentric shell setup, energy was smoothed over particles at radii $r < 3.9 \times 10^{-3}$, or the innermost 10 shells; in the WVT setup, energy was smoothed over particles at radii $r < 5.0 \times 10^{-3}$, which included $38,148$ particles.
+Both the concentric shell setup and the WVT setup extended from $r_{max} = 1$ (where the largest particles had smoothing lengths $h_{max} = 2.62 \times 10^{-2}$ in the concentric shell setup and $h_{max} = 3.29 \times 10^{-2}$ in the WVT setup) to much smaller scales; near the origin, the smallest particles had smoothing lengths $h_{min} = 7.81 \times 10^{-3}$ in the concentric shell setup and $h_{min} = 2.69 \times 10^{-4}$ in the WVT setup.
+In the concentric shell setup, energy was smoothed over particles at radii $r < 3.9 \times 10^{-3}$, or the innermost 10 shells (containing a total of $4,840$ particles); in the WVT setup, energy was smoothed over particles at radii $r < 5.0 \times 10^{-3}$, which included $38,148$ particles.
+Particles had an average of 54 neighbors in the hexagonal close-packed lattice, 76 neighbors in the concentric shell setup, and 50 neighbors in the WVT setup.

-As the shock expands outward, the variation of resolution with radius among the three sets of initial conditions becomes apparent; at $t = 0.06317$, there are $481,562$ shocked particles in the simulation using the shell setup, only $190,472$ in the hex close-packed simulation, and $977,512$ in the WVT simulation.
+As the shock expands outward, the variation of resolution with radius among the three sets of initial conditions becomes apparent; at $t = 0.06317$, there are $481,562$ shocked particles in the simulation using the shell setup, only $190,472$ in the hexagonal close-packed simulation, and $977,512$ in the WVT simulation.

+In the hexagonal closed-packed lattice, the shock propagates faster along lattice planes than in other directions.
+This leads to a radial spread in the apparent shock location, averaged over the sphere, and areas of lower density behind those advanced parts of the shock that show up especially between radii $0.32 < r < 0.36$, at this time in the simulation.
+A WVT setup with the same uniform particle spacing avoids this angle-dependent behavior, which eliminates the appearance of faster-than-expected features ahead of the shock, and most of the variation in density at a given radius.
+When used to generate initial conditions with spatially-varying resolution, WVT produces much less scatter with the same total particle count, limiting the numerically-seeded turbulence in this problem.

-The nature of the concentric shell setup introduces a density perturbation within each shell.
+The nature of the concentric shell setup introduces a density perturbation within each shell, visible as scatter in density at discrete radii outside the shock in the right panel of Figure~\ref{fig:sedov}.
 This perturbation grows when the shock passes through it, driving strong density perturbations and convection.
-With this setup, scientists were forced to drive up the resolution to ensure the initial perturbation is less than the observed~\citep{FryerMixing}.
-For hexagonal close-packing schemes, the low resolution in the energy-injection region leads to a range of shock velocities driving strong density perturbations.
-WVT produces much less scatter with the same resolution, limiting the numerically-seeded turbulence in this problem.
+In simulations of supernova explosions~\citep[e.g.,][]{FryerMixing} and other more complex environments, ensuring that these perturbations are small compared to perturbations expected in the natural system can require several rounds of setup, simulation, and adjustment.
+Even with the same innermost radius and particle size, WVT produces a smoother representation of the initial conditions in both radius and angle; in the simulations presented here, WVT was used to produce a configuration with a smooth representation at even smaller radii, supporting a smaller energy injection region containing more particles.